 Of course, the quality of the coffee itself is central to this, but like most "good work," it’s more layered than what lies on the surface, and hinges fiercely upon the people beneath it.

 It All Starts on the Farm

-The work beings in the dirt with the farmers.
+The work begins in the dirt with the farmers.
 Coffee is grown primarily in impoverished countries with histories of entrenched colonialism.
-We want to work with producers that are seeking to grow great coffee, and better the lives of their family and their laborers, while being good stewards of their ecosystems.
-Sourcing practices are the heart of what we do, you can read more about them here.
+We want to work with producers that are seeking to grow great coffee and better the lives of their family and their laborers, while being good stewards of their ecosystems.
+Sourcing practices are the heart of what we do; you can read more about them here.

 And Continues with Us, in Oak Cliff